Copyright in Research

 We encourage authors to licence their work using a Creative Commons licences (indeed this is increasingly required by some research funders).
 Creative Commons licensing provides a flexible choice of licences which work alongside copyright and allow you to define your own copyright terms to best suits your needs, for example to require attribution to you for your work.

-If you wish to use third-party copyright material in your research then you may need to seek permission from the copyright-holder to include these.
+If you wish to use third-party copyright material in your research (publications, presentations, websites, for example) then you may need to seek permission from the copyright-holder to include these.
 Particular attention should be paid to the use of photographs and graphics.
 The Scholarly Communications Team can offer free consultations to staff and students regarding copyright in your work.

 The Centre for Research Collections (CRC) offers a range of copying services for its readers, including photocopying, digital imaging and printing from microfilm.